facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 A core objective for our customized Baron Financial Group investment strategies is global diversification.
 Global diversification means including investments based both domestically in the U.S., as well as internationally in developed and developing countries.
 There are popular benchmark indexes that provide perspectives about the performance of global investments.

 For equities, we monitor the MSCI ACWI All Cap Index.
-This index represents equity investments across 23 developed and 24 emerging markets.
-The index was up 5.84% in the second quarter, driving year-to-date (YTD) performance up 13.15%.
-Global equity performance continues to rebound despite concerns about inflation, interest rates, economic growth, and geopolitical risks.
+This index represents stock investments across 23 developed and 24 emerging markets.
+The index was up 2.34% in the second quarter, improving year-to-date (YTD) performance to up 10.20%.
+Concerns about inflation and interest rates weakened, creating opportunities for stocks to advance.
+Geopolitical risks remain but were not enough to deter performance.
+After having a solid first quarter in 2024, the index has now been positive for three consecutive quarters.

 For fixed income, or bonds, we track the FTSE World Government Bond Index.
 The index tracks sovereign debt from 20 countries, denominated in their respective currencies.
-It was down 1.79% in the second quarter, but remains positive YTD, up 1.66%.
-Global bonds are facing headwinds, as many developed countries are fighting inflation by raising interest rates, which can negatively impact bond performance. .
+The index was down -1.58% in the second quarter, driving YTD performance lower to -3.96%.
+Though concerns about inflation and interest rates were waning, rates were not immediately adjusting.

 U.S. Economy

-The Bureau of Economic Analysis (BEA) announced in its third estimate for the first quarter of 2023 that real Gross Domestic Product (GDP) increased at an annual rate of 2.0% (the full press release can be found at https://www.bea.gov).
-This was the third quarter in a row of positive economic growth.
+The Bureau of Economic Analysis (BEA) announced in its third estimate for the first quarter of 2024 that real Gross Domestic Product (GDP) increased at an annual rate of 1.4%.
+Though positive, it was a slowdown from the 3.4% reported for the fourth quarter of 2023 (the full press release can be found at https://www.bea.gov).
+This was the seventh quarter in a row of positive economic growth.

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2023) using an approach like the BEA.
-On July 10, 2023, the estimate for second quarter GDP from the Federal Reserve Bank of Atlanta was positive 2.3%.
-Note that this estimate is updated regularly and is subject to change.
-The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2024) using an approach like the BEA.
+On July 15, 2024, the estimate for second quarter GDP from the Federal Reserve Bank of Atlanta was positive 2.5%.
+Note that this estimate updates regularly and is subject to change.
+The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 209,000 jobs for the month of June, and the unemployment rate remained below 4%, at 3.6%.
-BLS indicated job growth was notable in government, healthcare, social assistance, and construction (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate has been climbing.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 206,000 jobs for the month of June, but the unemployment rate moved above 4%, coming in at 4.1% BLS indicated job growth was notable in government, health care, social assistance, and construction (full press release can be found at: https://www.bls.gov).

 U.S. Stocks